 Accessible and inviting, this book showcases how teachers and literacy coaches can use research as a tool to teach literacy effectively and with intention.
-Sailors and Hoffman invite literacy specialists and practicing and preservice teachers into a conversation about how they can use research as means for professional development, mentorship, and empowerment.
+Sailors and Hoffman invite literacy specialists and practicing and preservice teachers into a conversation about how they can use research as means for professional learning, mentorship, and empowerment.

 Chapters feature a wealth of tools, examples, and strategies that make key concepts in literacy research refreshing and practical.
 This book invites the reader to pause and reflect on the practical knowledge through special features in the book and available online as eResources, including:

 - "Points to Consider" boxes to encourage reflection and deeper thinking